‘She was supermom’ Brother, best friend remember Duluth mom who died trying to save daughter’s life

 “Anytime they called for a Jackson, we would get mixed up,” said Patricia.

-She wanted to decorate her best friend of two year’s desk, to return the favor.
+She wanted to decorate the desk of her best friend of a year-and-a-half, to return the favor.
 Sarah went all out on Patricia’s birthday in July, including a decked-out desk.
 Patricia couldn’t wait to see the look on her friend’s face as she planned the surprise.

 But, Sarah wouldn’t get a chance to see it.